Course Descriptions: Mythological Studies

 MS 503, 2 units

-This course explores selected aspects and primary texts of Hindu traditions.
-Special attention is given to prominent myths and symbols in Indian culture, epic literature, and other primary texts, as well as influential philosophical systems such as Yoga, Sankhya, Vedanta, Tantra, and Kashmir Shaivism.
-Depth psychological interpretations of key thematic issues, doctrines, and practices will also be examined.
+This course examines the primary Indian mythic complex embodied within Vaishnava, Shaiva, and Shakta traditions.
+Special attention is given to prominent myths and symbols, epic literature and other primary texts, as well as influential philosophies and practices such as Yoga, Sankhya, Vedanta, and Tantra.
+Depth psychological interpretations of key thematic issues and spiritual practices are also examined.

 Greek and Roman Mythology I